sstojos/Case/README.md

 # Case
-This is a 3D design of a case for devices that are used horizontaly and have controlls and displays on the top.
-In other words any device that is used by standing on the floor or standing on the table such as guitar pedals, synthisizers, midi controllers etc.
+This is a 3D design of a case for devices that are used horizontally and have controls and displays on the top.
+In other words any device that is used by standing on the floor or standing on the table such as guitar pedals, synthesizers, midi controllers etc.

 ![Case assembled](assets/Case-assembled.png)

-It is developed using openscad and therefore easily customzable programaticaly for adding additional items or for cutting the holes for attaching additional hardware and displays.
+It is developed using free software called OpenScad and therefore easily customizable programmatically for adding additional items or for cutting the holes for attaching additional hardware and displays.

 ## Case configurable parameters

 The following case parameters can be configured:
-- dimesnions such as depth, width, back and front height
+- dimensions such as depth, width, back and front height
-- wall thickenes
+- wall thickness
 - radius for front and end edge slope

 ![Case dimensions](assets/dimensions.png)

-Case dimensions for depth, width, back and front height are internal case dimension.

-Internal dimensiosn are used becasue case at teh end is for enclosing somthign insdie it.
-Therefore case outside dimensiosn are the following:
+Internal dimensions are used because the main purpose of the case is for enclosing something inside it.
+Case outside dimensions can be calculated using the following rules:
-- outside width is width + 2 * wall thickenes (left and right wall tickness)
+- outside width is width + 2 * wall thickness (left and right wall thickness)
-- ouside depth  is depth + 2 * wall thickenes (front and rear  wall tickness)
+- outside depth  is depth + 2 * wall thickness (front and rear  wall thickness)
-- outside back height is back height + wallThickenes + wallThickenes/sin(90-slopeAngle)
+- outside back height is back height + wall thickness + wall thickness /sin(90-slope angle)
-- outside front height is front height + wallThickenes + wallThickenes/sin(90-slopeAngle)
+- outside front height is front height + wall thickness + wall thickness /sin(90-slope angle) where slope angle is atan(height difference/depth)

 ## Main parts